Technical mechanics

 \(x=f(t), y=f(t), z=f(t)\)

-where the velocity components are:
+From where the components of velocity:

 \(v_x=\frac{dx}{dt}=\dot{x} \\ v_y=\frac{dy}{dt}=\dot{y} \\ v_z=\frac{dz}{dt}=\dot{z}\\\)